AbdulHamidGit/C-Programing/README.md

 # C-Programing
-C Programing
+C Programing. <br>
-This is my first repository in git.
+This is my first git repository.